nf-core/eager/docs/usage.md

 ```

 ### `--noCollapse`
-If you have paired-end data, but you don't want to merge them, add the commind line argument `--noCollapse`.
+If you have paired-end data, but you don't want to merge them, add the command line argument `--noCollapse`.

 For example
 ```bash